TotalVerb/totalverb.github.io/teaching.md

 arithmetic, GCDs and LCMs, the Euclidean algorithm, and an introduction to modular arithmetic.

+Some parts of this lesson plan are incomplete, but it is mostly mature and complete.

+## Measurement

+Here is the draft [lesson plan][mlp] for the Measurement unit, which covers angles, lines, polygons, length, area, and units of measurement.
+Note that this lesson plan is a rough draft and is incomplete.

 [automatic differentiation]: /documents/multdisp.html
 [grcs]: http://grandriverchineseschool.com/aboutus.htm
 [ntlp]: /documents/numbertheory.pdf
+[mlp]: /documents/measurement.pdf